watspeed/systems-platform-security/lab6/lab6-guide.md

  * Your program can only take input from `stdin` using the provided `in()` function in `interface.h`.
 It should NOT take input from command line arguments nor environment variables.
 The size of input acquired from `stdin` should NOT exceed 1024 bytes.
  * Your program MUST be *compatible* with all program analysis tools used in this lab without special modification to these tools.
-In other words, your program can be analyzed using the tool invocation command provided in later part of the lab.
+In other words, your program can be analyzed using the tool invocation command provided in the later part of the lab.
  * Your program should have **one and only one bug** that is intentionally planted.
-If any of the tool finds a crash in your program, even the crash is not caused by the intended bug, the tool is considered successful and this package cannot be used to claim victory over that tool.
+If any of the tools finds a crash in your program, even if the crash is not caused by the intended bug, the tool is considered successful and this package cannot be used to claim victory over that tool.
  * Provide a set of test cases that achieves 100% coverage (see details on `gcov` below).
     - Each test case should NOT crash the program, i.e., exiting with a non-zero status code.
     - Each test case should complete its execution in 10 seconds.